noahingh/awscred/README.md

 $ awscred run
 ```

-2. Set up the profile - It configures the serial number and the duration.
+2. Configure the profile - It configures the serial number and the duration.
 These values are used as options to generate a session token.

 ```shell
 # set up the configuration